ehliar/schematic_gui/README.md

 * Ctrl-s: Saves the current design (hint, save often and using different filenames, this program is not really stable yet)

-## List of supported components (press the corresponding key to create the
+## List of supported components

-component):
+These components are added to the schematic by pressing the corresponding key.
-1: Create an adder
+* 1: Create an adder
-2: Create 2 input multiplexer
+* 2: Create 2 input multiplexer
-3: Create 3 input multiplexer
+* 3: Create 3 input multiplexer
-4: Create 4 input multiplexer
+* 4: Create 4 input multiplexer
-5: Create 5 input multiplexer
+* 5: Create 5 input multiplexer
-6: Create 6 input multiplexer
+* 6: Create 6 input multiplexer
-7: Create a register
+* 7: Create a register
-8: Create a multiplier
+* 8: Create a multiplier
-9: Create a small black box component
+* 9: Create a small black box component
-0: Create a large black box component
+* 0: Create a large black box component